Accessibility Options

 • Aquatic Physiotherapy/Hydrotherapy can provide a supportive medium for balance and walking training whilst the water can facilitate freedom of movement and mobility of tight muscles and stiff joints.

-• Group exercise- We are also able to offer group exercise with our multi-level Neurofit classes which are currently being delivered via Zoom following assessment from one of our specialist Physiotherapists.
-Your Physiotherapist will be able to assess and determine which class may be suitable for you.
+• Group exercise for Parkinson's - We are also able to offer group exercise with our multi-level Neurofit class which are delivered via Zoom following assessment from one of our specialist Physiotherapists.

 • Our Neurological Physiotherapists may also suggest seeing you in your own home, outdoors, or in the community (eg. gym) to help you manage the day-to-day physical problems you may encounter, and to integrate exercise in your everyday environment.

-• Access to leading technology including, MindMotion Go, GripAble, AlterG and Desmotec d line and v line
+• Access to leading technology including, GripAble, AlterG and Desmotec d line and v line

 • Functional Electrical Stimulation (FES) – in some cases, use of Functional Electrical Stimulation for walking and cycling can provide valuable sensory feedback and external cueing to aid more fluid and natural movement patterns.